keichi/keichi.dev/content/_index.md

 I am an assistant professor at [Nara Institute of Science and Technology (NAIST)](http://www.naist.jp/en/), where I am a member of the [Software Design and Analysis Laboratory](https://sdlab-web.naist.jp/english).
-I also serve a guest faculty at [Cybermedia Center](https://www.cmc.osaka-u.ac.jp/?lang=en), Osaka University.
+I also serve as a guest faculty at [Cybermedia Center](https://www.cmc.osaka-u.ac.jp/?lang=en), Osaka University.

 I received my Ph.D. in Information Science in 2019 at Osaka University, where